moshix/codice_fiscale_generator/README.md

-# codice_fiscale_generator
-A generator for codice fiscale in bash
+# Codice Fiscale Generator in bash
+Fetches comuni online, but uses countries.json for the Belfiore codes in CF.

+Moshix
+July 2025
+Milan